 Several surgeries are applied, varying with the size, location, and nature of detachment:

-Every procedure is associated with postoperative complications like infection, cataract development, increased intraocular pressure (IOP), and re-detachment that requires additional surgery.
+Each procedure carries potential postoperative risks, which may include infection, cataract progression, increased intraocular pressure, and retinal re-detachment.
+However, many patients recover without significant complications.
 Visual results after surgery are based on the severity of injury before treatment, particularly whether the macula was detached or not.

 The surgical success rate is excellent; 85% to 90% of the primary procedures restore the retina with success.
 If the first surgery is unsuccessful, repeat procedures can still achieve anatomic reattachment, although visual recovery may be less favourable.
 The visual outcome, however, is inconsistent and may not restore vision to pre-detachment levels, especially if the macula (central retina) was affected.